One of the most beautiful celebrations in Thailand is definitely in Chiang Mai during the Loy Krathong and Yi Peng festivals.

 - Tickets go sale on September 1 for the university location and June 1 for the riding club.
 And they sell out fast!

-Free Yi Peng Celebrations – Narwarat Bridge
+Free Yi Peng Celebrations on Narwarat Bridge

 Since we were too late to purchase tickets, we stayed in Chiang Mai to celebrate.
 The locals have to celebrate Yi Peng somewhere right?

 After a lot of digging, we learned that there might be a lantern release at the Nawarat Bridge.
 We kept our eyes peeled for lanterns for sale on our way to the bridge excited with anticipation that we’d finally be witnessing a lantern release.
 But we had no luck.

 There were vendors all around the river and road leading to the bridge, but they were selling boats and candles, flowers and decorations, Nobody sold the lanterns that float into the sky.

 The sun was starting to set, the crowd was forming on the bridge, but I barely saw anyone with a lantern in their hand.
 Did we go to the wrong place?

 Finally, people arrived with paper lanterns and I asked everyone where they got them.
 Each person had a different answer.